yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 ## TorrentClient 📁
 Command-line tool for managing or interacting with related tasks.
-* [Deluge](http://deluge-torrent.org/) [❌ 🌐 🖥️CLI 🖥️TUI] - A lightweight, Free Software, cross-platform BitTorrent client; a terminal curses interface, web interface and command line client can connect to a running daemon to manage torrent downloads.
+* [Deluge](http://deluge-torrent.org/) [❌ 🌐 🖥️CLI/🖥️TUI] - A lightweight, Free Software, cross-platform BitTorrent client; a terminal curses interface, web interface and command line client can connect to a running daemon to manage torrent downloads.

 ## TorrentClientCLI 📁
 Command-line tool for managing or interacting with related tasks.